yonycherkos/AddisShop/README.md

-# SparkShop
+# AddisShop
-SparkShop is a MERN stack ecommerce web app.
+AddisShop is a MERN stack ecommerce web app.